|at ( view profile)|

 |Salary||on or above £30000, depending on skills and experience|

-You are passionate about mathematics and eager to help develop them further to tackle hitherto unsolved real-life complex problems in the most exciting domains of human activity (Aerospace, Energy, Medicine, Intelligent Systems, Global Organisation Strategy,...)
+You are passionate about mathematics and eager to develop them to tackle hitherto unsolved real-life problems in most exciting domains of human activity ( Aerospace, Energy, Medicine, Intelligent Systems, Global Organisation Strategy...)

 You are inhabited by the drive, the spirit of adventure and the tenacity essential for doing groundbreaking, fundamental research – not through established conventional mathematical knowledge or techniques, but through radical, novel mathematical approaches and formulations.